ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/spring-on-liberty/README.md

-# Passing configuration at runtime to SprinBoot WAR running on WebSphere Liberty
+# Passing configuration at runtime to SpringBoot WAR running on WebSphere Liberty

 ### What do we need ?